-A while back I went into a local primary school and conducted my one day workshop.
+A while back I went into a local primary school and conducted a one day workshop, where I visit 5 classes and each class has different focus and lesson.

 The first lesson of the day was well received by an exuberant bunch of preps!
 They were amazingly enthusiastic and creative !
 I felt really grateful to be able to share this program with them!